About ARC

 World-class waste energy plant

-Amager Bakke (CopenHill) is among the best in the world in terms of environmentally friendly energy and innovative architecture.
+Amager Bakke (CopenHill) is among the best in the world in terms of energy efficiency, environmental performance and innovative architecture.
 It offers the unique experience of green recreational areas, skiing, climbing and a waste energy plant.
 Amager Bakke boasts highly efficient energy production and supplies electricity and district heating to the citizens of Copenhagen.
-Amager Bakke is also working on carbon capture, with the goal of capturing 500,000 tonnes of CO2 annually.